Jeshibu/Playnite-wiki/How-to:-Translations.md

 1. Download [UpdateLocFiles.ps1](https://github.com/JosefNemec/Playnite/blob/master/scripts/UpdateLocFiles.ps1) script

-2. If this is first you are running PowerShell script, start PowerShell as administrator and type following: `Set-ExecutionPolicy Unrestricted`
+2. If this is first time you are running PowerShell script, start PowerShell as administrator and type following: `Set-ExecutionPolicy Unrestricted`

 3. Execute script with following parameters:
    * `SourceDictionary` - full path to `english.xaml` file